-I would remember well the Okonomiyaki in Hiroshima after visiting there.
+Want to know about some of the best okonomiyaki in Japan?
+I would remember well the okonomiyaki in Hiroshima very well after visiting there.

 The name okonomiyaki basically means “as you like it on the grill”, and it is a very popular street food dish and also inside big food courts.

-It’s regarded as a Japanese soul food and it’s delicious.
+It’s regarded as a Japanese soul food and is delicious.

 The first thing you need to know is that there are many different varieties of okonomiyaki out there.
 I visited a famous okonomiyaki building in Hiroshima called okonomimura that has three floors of around 25 different eateries.